Update 13 May

 - They will also be digging some small holes to confirm the location of existing utilities, such as gas mains to help inform their plans.

 Junction 10 is the busiest section of the M25, with over 270,000 vehicles travelling through it every day.
-Due to the volume of traffic and the resulting queues, this area of their network has a very poor safety record and holds one of the highest collision rates across the Highways England network.
+Due to the volume of traffic and the resulting queues, this area of their network has a very poor safety record and holds one of the highest collision rates across the National Highways network.

 Their proposals will reduce delays, smooth traffic flow and create safer journeys for all.
 A final decision on whether or not the scheme will go ahead is due from the Secretary of State in May 2021.